 The cost cost

-Cloud Postgres pricing is dominated by CPU and I/O. Paying to scan 12 GB of pages five thousand times a minute is paying to move roughly 3.6 TB of data through the buffer cache every hour.
+Cloud Postgres pricing is dominated by CPU and I/O. Scanning 12 GB of pages per call means even five calls per minute move roughly 3.6 TB of data through the buffer cache every hour, and the workload above runs five thousand.
 That does not come from nowhere.
 It comes from your instance's CPU budget, from its provisioned IOPS, and from whatever throughput allowance your storage tier gives you.

 The cost of the missing index is the difference between the instance you are running and the instance you could be running.
 If a sequential scan is pushing CPU to 80 percent during peak, the rational response is to move to a larger instance that can absorb the spike.
 That migration is usually permanent: you do not typically scale back down after the scan is fixed, because nobody thinks to.
 The extra instance size is paid every month forever, for a problem that was one index create away from not existing.